Bicharpoti tomar bichar korbe jara

 Aaj jegechhe shei jonota…

-The public who will judge you
+The people who will judge you

-Has woken up today, Your Honour.
+Have woken up, Your Honour.

-Your guns, your hangings, your prison tortures
+Your guns and hangings, your prison tortures

 Will be crushed by their weight.